Egbert-Azure/TRS80M1/TRS80 _Expertsystem/EXPERTSYSTEM_REFERENCE.md

 splits on `=`, and reconstructs a human-readable explanation of *why* each fact was concluded — "X is satisfied because all premises held", and so on.
-In effect the program defines a compact tagged record format, writes an audit log in it during reasoning, and decodes it on demand to explain itself.
+In effect the program defines a compact tagged record format, writes an audit log in it during reasoning, and decodes it on demand to explain itself (see §6 for the explanation component this feeds).
 Building an explanation facility this way — log structured events, parse them back later — is a sound design idea that holds up well beyond 8-bit BASIC.
-(This whole component is the main thing the cut-down `w.bas` drops.)

 ---

+## 9. What This System Really Is (in one sentence)

+A complete educational expert‑system shell that demonstrates backward chaining, manual recursion, three‑valued logic, constraint propagation, and explainable inference — all implemented by hand in 1980s BASIC on a TRS‑80 Model I. Not a toy: a working teaching machine for inference theory.

+---

-## 8. Source / Reference
+## 10. Source / Reference

 This program is an adaptation of the rule‑based BASIC expert‑system example published by Hans‑Jürgen Soll.
 The original concept, the recursive inference technique, and the